 With the term Superlative Adjective, we can refer to an adjective that is expressed to the highest or lowest degree.

-For example, instead of saying that something is “beautiful”, with superlatives we can express that it is “the most beautiful” or “the least beautiful”, when comparing and contrasting it with other things.
+For example, instead of saying that something is “beautiful”, with superlatives we can say that it is “the most beautiful” or “the least beautiful”, when comparing and contrasting it with other things.

 Or, instead of saying that something is “good”, we can say it is “the best”.
 Or instead of “bad”, “the worst”.

 In this lesson we will learn how to form and how to use superlative adjectives in Spanish, providing example sentences.
 At the end you’ll find a Quiz for practice.

 Forming Superlative Adjectives

 Most adjectives form their superlatives in a regular way, applying one of these two formulas, depending on whether we want to say “the most ___” or “the least ___”:

 “the most _____” = definite article (“el, la, los, las”) + “más” + adjective